laminas-api-tools/api-tools-admin/README.md

 }
 ```

-ZF2 Events
+Laminas Events
 ----------

 ### Listeners

-#### ZF\Apigility\Admin\Module
+#### Laminas\ApiTools\Admin\Module

 This listener is attached to `MvcEvent::EVENT_RENDER` at priority `100`.
 It is responsible for
 conditionally attaching a listener depending on if the controller service result is that of
 an _entity_ or that of a _collection_.
 If either is detected, the listener is attached
-to the `ZF\Hal\Plugin\Hal` events `renderEntity` and `renderCollection.entity`, which
+to the `Laminas\ApiTools\Hal\Plugin\Hal` events `renderEntity` and `renderCollection.entity`, which
 ensures they will be dispatched when the HAL plugin has an opportunity to start rendering.

-ZF2 Services
+Laminas Services
 ------------

 ### Models

-Many of the model services provided by `zf-apigility-admin` either deal with the generation and
+Many of the model services provided by `api-tools-admin` either deal with the generation and
 modification of PHP code, or the generation and modification of PHP based configuration files.

-- `ZF\Apigility\Admin\Model\AuthenticationModel` - responsible for creating and modifying the
+- `Laminas\ApiTools\Admin\Model\AuthenticationModel` - responsible for creating and modifying the
   authentication specific configuration of HTTP Basic, HTTP Digest and OAuth2 strategies.
 Sensitive
   information will be written to local configuration files while structural information is
   written to global and module files.
-- `ZF\Apigility\Admin\Model\AuthorizationModelFactory` - responsible for writing the authorization
+- `Laminas\ApiTools\Admin\Model\AuthorizationModelFactory` - responsible for writing the authorization
   specific details (the ACL matrix of allow/disallow rules) to the module configuration file.
-- `ZF\Apigility\Admin\Model\ContentNegotiationModel` - responsible for writing custom
+- `Laminas\ApiTools\Admin\Model\ContentNegotiationModel` - responsible for writing custom
   content-negotiation selectors to the global configuration file.
-- `ZF\Apigility\Admin\Model\ContentNegotiationResource` - REST resource that consumes the
+- `Laminas\ApiTools\Admin\Model\ContentNegotiationResource` - REST resource that consumes the
   `ContentNegotiationModel` in order to expose an API endpoint for content-negotiation
   configuration management.
-- `ZF\Apigility\Admin\Model\DbAdapterModel` - responsible for writing database adapter specific
+- `Laminas\ApiTools\Admin\Model\DbAdapterModel` - responsible for writing database adapter specific
   configuration between application level global and local configuration files.
 Sensitive
   information is written to local configuration files.
-- `ZF\Apigility\Admin\Model\DbAdapterResource` - REST resource that consumes the `DbAdapterModel`
+- `Laminas\ApiTools\Admin\Model\DbAdapterResource` - REST resource that consumes the `DbAdapterModel`
   in order to expose an API endpoint for database adapter configuration management.
-- `ZF\Apigility\Admin\Model\DbConnectedRestServiceModel` - responsible for writing the required
+- `Laminas\ApiTools\Admin\Model\DbConnectedRestServiceModel` - responsible for writing the required
   configuration information necessary to expose a database table as a REST resource.
-- `ZF\Apigility\Admin\Model\DocumentationModel` - responsible for writing a special named
+- `Laminas\ApiTools\Admin\Model\DocumentationModel` - responsible for writing a special named
   file in the module's configuration directory that will contain all custom API documentation
   for requests, responses, and all other documentable elements of an API.
-- `ZF\Apigility\Admin\Model\InputFilterModel` - responsible for writing the input filter
+- `Laminas\ApiTools\Admin\Model\InputFilterModel` - responsible for writing the input filter
   specification configuration for each module.
-- `ZF\Apigility\Admin\Model\FiltersModel` - responsible for providing, through the API, a list of
+- `Laminas\ApiTools\Admin\Model\FiltersModel` - responsible for providing, through the API, a list of
   built-in filters and their metadata.
-- `ZF\Apigility\Admin\Model\HydratorsModel` - responsible for configuring and managing the
+- `Laminas\ApiTools\Admin\Model\HydratorsModel` - responsible for configuring and managing the
   global list of hydrator service names.
-- `ZF\Apigility\Admin\Model\ModuleModel` - responsible for aggregating module information including
+- `Laminas\ApiTools\Admin\Model\ModuleModel` - responsible for aggregating module information including
   REST and RPC services and exposing this information through the API.
 Additionally, when creating
-  a new module, this will create the code artifacts necessary for an Apigility-enabled module.
+  a new module, this will create the code artifacts necessary for an Laminas API Tools-enabled module.
-- `ZF\Apigility\Admin\Model\ModuleResource` - responsible for exposing the `ModuleModel` as a
+- `Laminas\ApiTools\Admin\Model\ModuleResource` - responsible for exposing the `ModuleModel` as a
-  REST resource in the Apigility API.
+  REST resource in the Laminas API Tools API.
-- `ZF\Apigility\Admin\Model\RestServiceModel` - responsible for presenting REST services, as they
+- `Laminas\ApiTools\Admin\Model\RestServiceModel` - responsible for presenting REST services, as they
-  are defined in `zf-rest` in a way that can be created and modified, to be used in the Admin UI.
+  are defined in `api-tools-rest` in a way that can be created and modified, to be used in the Admin UI.
-- `ZF\Apigility\Admin\Model\RestServiceResource` - responsible for consuming `RestServiceModel` and
+- `Laminas\ApiTools\Admin\Model\RestServiceResource` - responsible for consuming `RestServiceModel` and
-  exposing this model as a REST resource in the Apigility API.
+  exposing this model as a REST resource in the Laminas API Tools API.
-- `ZF\Apigility\Admin\Model\RestServiceModelFactory` - responsible for creating `RestServiceModel`s.
+- `Laminas\ApiTools\Admin\Model\RestServiceModelFactory` - responsible for creating `RestServiceModel`s.
-- `ZF\Apigility\Admin\Model\RpcServiceModel` - responsible for presenting RPC services, as they are
+- `Laminas\ApiTools\Admin\Model\RpcServiceModel` - responsible for presenting RPC services, as they are
-  defined in `zf-rpc` in a way that can be created and modified, to be used in the Admin UI.
+  defined in `api-tools-rpc` in a way that can be created and modified, to be used in the Admin UI.
-- `ZF\Apigility\Admin\Model\RpcServiceResource` - responsible for consuming `RpcServiceModel`s and
+- `Laminas\ApiTools\Admin\Model\RpcServiceResource` - responsible for consuming `RpcServiceModel`s and
-  exposing this model as a REST resource in the Apigility API.
+  exposing this model as a REST resource in the Laminas API Tools API.
-- `ZF\Apigility\Admin\Model\RpcServiceModelFactory` - responsible for creating `RpcServiceModel`s.
+- `Laminas\ApiTools\Admin\Model\RpcServiceModelFactory` - responsible for creating `RpcServiceModel`s.
-- `ZF\Apigility\Admin\Model\ValidatorsModel` - responsible for providing, through the API, a list of
+- `Laminas\ApiTools\Admin\Model\ValidatorsModel` - responsible for providing, through the API, a list of
   available validators.
-- `ZF\Apigility\Admin\Model\ValidatorMetadataModel` - responsible for providing metadata about
+- `Laminas\ApiTools\Admin\Model\ValidatorMetadataModel` - responsible for providing metadata about
   validators provided through, and in conjunction with, the `ValidatorModel` and validator API.
-- `ZF\Apigility\Admin\Model\VersioningModel` - responsible for modeling the workflow and module
+- `Laminas\ApiTools\Admin\Model\VersioningModel` - responsible for modeling the workflow and module
-  code creation artifacts that are required to provide a new version of a particular Apigility-based
+  code creation artifacts that are required to provide a new version of a particular Laminas API Tools-based
   REST or RPC service.
-- `ZF\Apigility\Admin\Model\ModuleVersioningModelFactory` - responsible for creating `ModuleVersioningModel`s.
+- `Laminas\ApiTools\Admin\Model\ModuleVersioningModelFactory` - responsible for creating `ModuleVersioningModel`s.